• Disease Overview

 Most affected children experience growth delays and low weight, although most eventually reach a near normal adult height.
 Delayed puberty and skeletal maturation may also occur.

-Most individuals have osteopenia, or thinning of the bones.
-(Wasserstein et al, JIMD, 2013).
+Most individuals have osteopenia (thinning of the bones).
 Limb and bone pain have been reported.

-A common finding in affected individuals is abnormal levels of lipids in the blood serum (dyslipidemia), specifically low levels of high density lipoprotein (HDL-cholesterol, aka โgood cholesterolโ), high serum concentrations of low density lipoprotein-cholesterol (LDL-C) and high triglyceride levels (hypertriglyceridemia).
-Affected individuals may be at risk early coronary artery disease.
+A common finding in affected individuals is abnormal levels of lipids in the blood serum (dyslipidemia), specifically low levels of high-density lipoprotein (HDL-cholesterol, aka “good cholesterol”), high serum concentrations of low-density lipoprotein-cholesterol (LDL-C) and high triglyceride levels (hypertriglyceridemia).
+Affected individuals may be at risk for early coronary artery disease.

-Acid sphingomyelinase deficiency is caused by a mutation in the sphingomyelin phophodiesterase-1 (SMPD1) gene.
+Acid sphingomyelinase deficiency is caused by disease-causing variants in the sphingomyelin phophodiesterase-1 (SMPD1) gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
-Depending upon the functions of the particular protein, this can affect many organ systems of the body, including the brain.
+When someone has disease-causing variants of a gene, the protein product may be faulty, inefficient, or absent.
+Depending upon the functions of the protein, this can affect many organ systems of the body, including the brain.

 The SMPD1 gene creates (encodes) an enzyme known as acid sphingomyelinase (ASM).
-A mutation in this gene leads to deficient levels of functional copies of the ASM enzyme.
+The disease-causing variants of this gene lead to deficient levels of functional copies of the ASM enzyme.
 This enzyme is essential to break down (metabolize) certain fatty substances (lipids) in the body.
-Reduced or absent activity of the ASM enzyme results in the abnormal accumulation sphingomyelin in various tissues of the body.
+Reduced or absent activity of the ASM enzyme results in the abnormal accumulation of sphingomyelin in various tissues of the body.
 Sphingomyelin is a fatty substance that is a component of most cell membranes.
 The abnormal accumulation of sphingomyelin within certain tissues of the body causes the signs and symptoms of acid sphingomyelinase deficiency.

-ASMD is a genetic disease, which means that it is inherited from the parents and might be present in other family members.
-In general, human beings receive two copies of most genes, one inherited from the mother, and one from the father.
-Recessive genetic disorders such as ASMD occur when an individual inherits changes, or mutations, in both copies of a particular gene (in this case, the SMPD1 gene.).
-If an individual receives one normal copy of a gene and one altered copy, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective copy of the gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal copies of the gene from both parents and be neither affected nor a carrier for that particular trait is 25%.
+ASMD is inherited in an autosomal recessive pattern.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 A diagnosis of ASMD is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.